If there’s one thing that bothers me in the personal finance world, it’s when everyone is grouped into one little box.

-If you try budgeting and continually fail there’s a good chance you’re following advice that doesn’t suit your personality or natural tendencies.
+If you've tried different budgeting stratgies and continually fail there’s a good chance you’re following advice that doesn’t suit your personality or natural tendencies.

 It’s time to find the budget that best suits you.
 Here are three popular ways to budget plus different methods you can use to carry them out.
 (Which may make all the difference for you!)

 Before we talk about budgeting styles, we also need to talk about the tools you need to use.
 A budget isn't helpful if you never look at it or work on it.
 And if you don't use a tool that you're comfortable with, it's not happening.

 Just like different style budgets work for different people, so do different tools.

 Depending on your style, you may like using an app on your phone, computer software, a spreadsheet, or even a good old fashion pen and paper (or planner).